 It is believed that the bar chart is the king of all charts.
 It’s easy to read and most people are pretty familiar with it.
 But the research conducted by William Cleveland and Robert McGill in the early 1980s seems to question it.
 It showed that people decoded a scatter plot (a base of a bubble chart) more accurately and read it quicker than any other chart.

 Bubble charts and scatter plots are regarded as the best choice for discovering correlations in data.
 Ironically, it was the scatter plot itself that probably helped create the notion of correlation and the basic principles of modern statistics.
 But let’s start from the very beginning of the scatter plot history.

 It all begins in the 17th century when René Descartes created the cartesian coordinate system – a 2D plane with X- and Y-axes.
 Seems that it is all you need for a proper scatter plot, but at that time it was used solely for math studies.
-It was only the beginning of the 19th century when William Playfair started using the bar, line, and pie charts for visualizing real-world data.
+It was only at the beginning of the 19th century that William Playfair started using bar, line, and pie charts for visualizing real-world data.
 It seems that just a small step was needed from the line chart to create a scatter plot.
 But Playfair was more interested in exploring time series rather than the relationships between the variables, so there was little motivation for him to alter the charts he was using.